T1rax/movies_async_api_service/README.md

 ## How to start the project:

-Create and set env according to example.env in root directory.
+Create and set env according to .env.example in root directory.

 ### Run docker-compose with this command:
 ```